 Having spent much of her working life in the hectic, demanding world of making media, Megan’s path toward slowing down and hitting the pause button came after a work-related health issue, caused by sustained stress.
 Meditation and mindfulness practice have also been profoundly helpful on her journey with grief, after the sudden loss of her mother in 2012.

-After relocating to Berlin in 2015 Megan co-presented two-day workshop ‘Deep Storytelling: Creating A Culture Of Connection‘, teaching empathy in storytelling and producing a podcast.
+After relocating to Berlin, Germany in 2015, Megan co-presented two-day workshop ‘Deep Storytelling: Creating A Culture Of Connection‘, teaching empathy in storytelling and producing a podcast.
 Combining MBSM training with practices conductive to creativity and expression, she then taught her seven-week course ‘Meditation for Creativity’ in September.

-As well as courses and individual consultations, she also presents mindfulness and meditation workshops and sessions at organisations and companies.
+As well as courses, sangha and individual consultations, she also leads mindfulness and meditation workshops and events at organisations and companies.
 In November 2015 Megan was invited to present a meditation workshop at Paypal Berlin as part of the company’s “Work/Life Balance” program.
-In April 2016 she presented 3-hour workshop Mindfulness and Meditation at Work at The School of Life Australia (Melbourne), as part of their Autumn curriculum.
+Since 2016 she has presented her 4-hour workshop Mindfulness and Meditation at Work at The School of Life, in Australia (Sydney and Melbourne), and in Berlin.